Particular/docs.particular.net/servicecontrol/transports.md

 * `UseExternalAuthMechanism=true|false(default)` - Specifies that an [external authentication mechanism should be used for client authentication](/transports/rabbitmq/connection-settings.md#transport-layer-security-support-external-authentication).
 * `DisableRemoteCertificateValidation=true|false(default)` - Allows ServiceControl to connect to the broker [even if the remote server certificate is invalid](/transports/rabbitmq/connection-settings.md#transport-layer-security-support-remote-certificate-validation).

-#### Configuration using PowerShell or Containers
+#### Transport constants

-When managing ServiceControl via PowerShell or when using containers, the transport, queue type, and topology must be specified using the correct constant:
+When using a method other than the ServiceControl Management Utility to deploy ServiceControl instances, the transport, queue type, and topology are all configured together using a specific constant:

 | Queue Type | Topology | Constant |
 | --- | --- | --- |